 10 Best Godsmack Songs

-It's hard to believe that the Boston hard-rockers Godsmack have been dominating radio airwaves for over a decade now.
-Over the years the band's sound has evolved greatly, yet they still employ a straight forward approach to song writing.
-As they prepare for their stint as co-headliners on the Rockstar Mayhem fest, we've prepared a list of the band's best songs.
+It’s hard to believe that the Boston hard-rockers Godsmack have been dominating radio airwaves for over a decade now.
+Over the years the band’s sound has evolved greatly, yet they still employ a straight forward approach to song writing.
+Check out our list of their 10 best songs here.

 There are many similarities between Godsmack and Alice in Chains: The haunting vocals, the sun logo, heavy guitars, hell even the name 'Godsmack' was taken from an AIC tune.
 Godsmack didn't let that stop them from going all 'Jar of Flies' on their acoustic EP 'The Other Side'.
 This Chains-esque track was one of the singles and really did show another side of Godsmack.